andujiuba/IAC_Ansible/README.md

 **Tasks:**

-- Create a playbook to install/configure node on te web machine
+- Create a playbook to install/configure node on the web machine
 - ceate a playbook to install/configure mongodb in the db machine
 - Get the nodeapp to work on web up with /posts
 - Configure nginx reverse proxy (port 3000)
 (could add code to reverse proxy in playbook, must install node app first)

+### Installing/Configuring Node.js on Web Machine

+### Installing/Configuring MongoDB on DB Machine

+### Configuring Reverse Proxy

 <br>
 <br>